MarcoBgn/GitHubReposVanillaJS/README.md

 1. Clone the repository
 2. run `bundle install` (To install rack)
 3. run `rackup`
-4. Open the browser with http://localhost:9292/
+4. Point the browser at http://localhost:9292/

 ### Unit Tests